Blendify/blender-manual/blender_docs/manual/files/linked_libraries/library_proxies.rst

 This is mostly aimed at character animation.

-One of their most important restrictions is that you can only have one proxy of any linked object in a given .blend file.
+One of their most important restrictions is that you can only have one proxy of any linked object in a given blend-file.

 A new system, more powerful and flexible, is currently being implemented:
-:doc:`Library Overrides</files/linked_libraries/library_overrides>`.
+:doc:`Library Overrides </files/linked_libraries/library_overrides>`.

 Proxy Objects